 Al Ries and Jack Trout possess decades of marketing acumen, and in “The 22 Immutable Laws of Marketing” they’ve distilled their findings into “the basic laws that govern success and failure in the marketplace.”
 If you ignore the laws of physics, you won’t be able to fly a plane.
 Likewise, if you violate the laws of marketing, you can’t build a great marketing campaign.

 9. “How to Write a Good Advertisement” by Victor Schwab

-The perfect book for any beginner.
+The perfect copywriting book for any fledgling copywriter.
 By the end, you’ll know how to do everything from writing profitable headlines, to crafting a compelling call-to-action, to leveraging psychology to get your readers to buy.
 Victor Schwab knows his stuff too.
 After all, this is the same copywriter who took Dale Carnegie’s “How to Win Friends and Influence People” and propelled it into an all-time best seller.